YTasheva/JavaScript-Cheat-Sheet--Binge-Worthy/README.md

 ## Emailware

 JavaScript Cheat Sheet is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this info or it has helped you in any way, I'd like you to send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this Cheat Sheet.
+Meaning, if you liked using this info or it has helped you in any way, I'd like you to send me an email at <ytashevagit@gmail.com> about anything you'd want to say about this resource.
 I'd really appreciate it!

 ## Links